Choi702/city_explorer_api/README.md

 Actual time needed to complete: 2 hours

-Number and name of feature: feature 1 on lab 8.
+Number and name of feature: feature 1 Database on lab 8.
 Kept on having to redo and always second guessin myself, wasted alot of time.